Analytical reconstruction of equivalent purely kinetic k-essence description for $c_s^2(w)$ barotropic fluid models: Introduction

 \section{Introduction}

-One of most dramatic shifts in physical understanding of the universe happened with the discovery of its late-time accelerated expansion.
+One of the most dramatic shifts in physical understanding of the universe happened with the discovery of its late-time accelerated expansion.
 Despite the mounting observational evidence of the speed-up in the global cosmic dynamics \cite{SNIa1,SNIa2,CMB1,CMB2,BAO}, the question of precise mechanism causing the cosmic acceleration remains unanswered.
-Among numerous proposals for the said mechanism, two most prominent approaches are the presence of a cosmic component with a negative pressure, called {\em dark energy} \cite{DERev1,DERev2,DERev3,DERev4,DERev5} and the modifications of gravitational interaction at cosmic distances \cite{ModGravRev1,ModGravRev2,ModGravRev3}.
+Among numerous proposals for the said mechanism, two of the most prominent approaches are the presence of a cosmic component with negative pressure, called {\em dark energy} \cite{DERev1,DERev2,DERev3,DERev4,DERev5,DEparam}, and modifications of gravitational interaction at cosmic distances \cite{ModGravRev1,ModGravRev2,ModGravRev3,ModGravRev4}.

 An older, though not less enigmatic, challenge is evident in increased gravitational interaction without a visible source at various scales in galactic and galaxy cluster dynamics, as well as in the cosmic history of growth of inhomogeneities and large scale structure formation.
 The most studied approach is the presence of a cosmic component, called {\em dark matter} \cite{DM1,DM2,DM3,DM4}, although alternatives exist, with MOND and its generalizations being the most notable one \cite{MOND1,MOND2,MOND3,MOND4,MOND5}.